nsonnad/otherdimensionalclub/src/notes/2017-11-02-xi-jinping-is-not-the-president-of-china.md

 ---
-title: "Xi Jinping is not the \"president\" of China\n"
+title: "Xi Jinping is not the \"president\" of China"
 date: "2017-11-02"
 url: "https://qz.com/1112638"
 description: "Linguistic-political analysis of a frequent mistranslation."